I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfchildlist/nf-wdfchildlist-wdfchildlistretrievenextdevice.md

 </p>

 ## -remarks
-<p>Before calling <b>WdfChildListRetrieveNextDevice</b>, your driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545601">WdfChildListBeginIteration</a>.
-After the driver has finished traversing the child list, it must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545618">WdfChildListEndIteration</a>.
+<p>Before calling <b>WdfChildListRetrieveNextDevice</b>, your driver must call <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistbeginiteration.md">WdfChildListBeginIteration</a>.
+After the driver has finished traversing the child list, it must call <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistenditeration.md">WdfChildListEndIteration</a>.
 The framework then informs the Plug and Play (PnP) manager of any changes that were made to the child list.</p>

 <p>Each time the driver calls <b>WdfChildListRetrieveNextDevice</b>, the method retrieves the next child that matches the following search criteria:</p>

-<p>The child's type must correspond to <a href="https://msdn.microsoft.com/library/windows/hardware/ff552507">WDF_RETRIEVE_CHILD_FLAGS</a>-typed flags in the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff551230">WDF_CHILD_LIST_ITERATOR</a> structure.</p>
+<p>The child's type must correspond to <a href="..\wdfchildlist\ne-wdfchildlist--wdf-retrieve-child-flags.md">WDF_RETRIEVE_CHILD_FLAGS</a>-typed flags in the driver's <a href="..\wdfchildlist\ns-wdfchildlist--wdf-child-list-iterator.md">WDF_CHILD_LIST_ITERATOR</a> structure.</p>

-<p>If the driver provides a pointer to an <a href="..\wdfchildlist\nc-wdfchildlist-evt-wdf-child-list-identification-description-compare.md">EvtChildListIdentificationDescriptionCompare</a> callback function in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff551234">WDF_CHILD_RETRIEVE_INFO</a> structure, the callback function must return <b>TRUE</b>.</p>
+<p>If the driver provides a pointer to an <a href="..\wdfchildlist\nc-wdfchildlist-evt-wdf-child-list-identification-description-compare.md">EvtChildListIdentificationDescriptionCompare</a> callback function in its <a href="..\wdfchildlist\ns-wdfchildlist--wdf-child-retrieve-info.md">WDF_CHILD_RETRIEVE_INFO</a> structure, the callback function must return <b>TRUE</b>.</p>

 <p>If the driver provides an <a href="..\wdfchildlist\nc-wdfchildlist-evt-wdf-child-list-identification-description-compare.md">EvtChildListIdentificationDescriptionCompare</a> callback function, it must also provide an <a href="wdf.dynamic_enumeration#dynamic_child_descriptions#dynamic_child_descriptions">identification description</a> in the WDF_CHILD_RETRIEVE_INFO structure.
 The framework uses the callback function to compare the passed-in identification descriptor with a child's description in the child list, if the WDF_RETRIEVE_CHILD_FLAGS-typed flags indicate that the child is a match candidate.
 If the callback function returns <b>TRUE</b>, the match is successful.
 If the callback function returns <b>FALSE</b>, the framework looks for another candidate.</p>

-<p>When <b>WdfChildListRetrieveNextDevice</b> finds a match, it copies the child's identification description and address description into the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff551234">WDF_CHILD_RETRIEVE_INFO</a> structure, if the pointer that the <i>Info</i> parameter specifies is not <b>NULL</b>.
+<p>When <b>WdfChildListRetrieveNextDevice</b> finds a match, it copies the child's identification description and address description into the driver's <a href="..\wdfchildlist\ns-wdfchildlist--wdf-child-retrieve-info.md">WDF_CHILD_RETRIEVE_INFO</a> structure, if the pointer that the <i>Info</i> parameter specifies is not <b>NULL</b>.
 (Note that this operation overwrites the driver's input identification description.)
 The method also places a handle to the child's device object in the location that the <i>Device</i> parameter identifies.</p>

 <p>For more information about child lists, see <a href="wdf.dynamic_enumeration">Dynamic Enumeration</a>.</p>

 <p>The following code example informs the framework that all of a parent device's children are being ejected.
 The example obtains a device's default child list and walks through the list.
-It obtains each child's identification descriptor, and it passes each identification descriptor to <a href="https://msdn.microsoft.com/library/windows/hardware/ff545641">WdfChildListRequestChildEject</a>.</p>

-<p>Before calling <b>WdfChildListRetrieveNextDevice</b>, your driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545601">WdfChildListBeginIteration</a>.
-After the driver has finished traversing the child list, it must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545618">WdfChildListEndIteration</a>.
-The framework then informs the Plug and Play (PnP) manager of any changes that were made to the child list.</p>

-<p>Each time the driver calls <b>WdfChildListRetrieveNextDevice</b>, the method retrieves the next child that matches the following search criteria:</p>

-<p>The child's type must correspond to <a href="https://msdn.microsoft.com/library/windows/hardware/ff552507">WDF_RETRIEVE_CHILD_FLAGS</a>-typed flags in the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff551230">WDF_CHILD_LIST_ITERATOR</a> structure.</p>

-<p>If the driver provides a pointer to an <a href="..\wdfchildlist\nc-wdfchildlist-evt-wdf-child-list-identification-description-compare.md">EvtChildListIdentificationDescriptionCompare</a> callback function in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff551234">WDF_CHILD_RETRIEVE_INFO</a> structure, the callback function must return <b>TRUE</b>.</p>

-<p>If the driver provides an <a href="..\wdfchildlist\nc-wdfchildlist-evt-wdf-child-list-identification-description-compare.md">EvtChildListIdentificationDescriptionCompare</a> callback function, it must also provide an <a href="wdf.dynamic_enumeration#dynamic_child_descriptions#dynamic_child_descriptions">identification description</a> in the WDF_CHILD_RETRIEVE_INFO structure.
-The framework uses the callback function to compare the passed-in identification descriptor with a child's description in the child list, if the WDF_RETRIEVE_CHILD_FLAGS-typed flags indicate that the child is a match candidate.
-If the callback function returns <b>TRUE</b>, the match is successful.
-If the callback function returns <b>FALSE</b>, the framework looks for another candidate.</p>

-<p>When <b>WdfChildListRetrieveNextDevice</b> finds a match, it copies the child's identification description and address description into the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff551234">WDF_CHILD_RETRIEVE_INFO</a> structure, if the pointer that the <i>Info</i> parameter specifies is not <b>NULL</b>.
-(Note that this operation overwrites the driver's input identification description.)
-The method also places a handle to the child's device object in the location that the <i>Device</i> parameter identifies.</p>

-<p>For more information about child lists, see <a href="wdf.dynamic_enumeration">Dynamic Enumeration</a>.</p>

-<p>The following code example informs the framework that all of a parent device's children are being ejected.
-The example obtains a device's default child list and walks through the list.
-It obtains each child's identification descriptor, and it passes each identification descriptor to <a href="https://msdn.microsoft.com/library/windows/hardware/ff545641">WdfChildListRequestChildEject</a>.</p>
+It obtains each child's identification descriptor, and it passes each identification descriptor to <a href="..\wdfchildlist\nf-wdfchildlist-wdfchildlistrequestchildeject.md">WdfChildListRequestChildEject</a>.</p>

 ## -requirements
 <table>